opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 > (c) there is a strong likelihood that the child, once taken out of Singapore, will not return to Singapore.

-(2) To request the urgent hearing of such an application, the applicant should contact the Weekend / Public Holiday Duty Registrar at 97241402 during the following operating hours:

-> (a) 1 p.m. to 6 p.m. on Saturdays; and

-> (b) 9 a.m. to 6 p.m. on Sundays and public holidays.
+(2) To request the urgent hearing of such an application, the applicant should contact the Weekend / Public Holiday Duty Registrar at 97241402 during the hours of 9 a.m. to 6 p.m on Saturdays, Sundays and public holidays.

 (3) The Duty Registrar will only arrange for the hearing of the application before the Duty Judge if the applicant satisfies the Duty Registrar that the case meets all the criteria stipulated in sub-paragraph (1).